Carlsberg Group: Advertising

 Carlsberg's tagline "Probably the best lager in the world" was created in 1973 by Tony Bodinetz at KMP for the UK market.
 It began to appear in company corporate ads around the world from the 1980s onwards until it was replaced in 2011 in most regions by new tagline "That calls for a Carlsberg".

 The voice over for the original ad in 1983 was voiced by actor Orson Welles, his voice has been used repeatedly over the years.
 Welles was not expensive and he liked the advertisements, so he kept his fees to a minimum.
 In some countries the tagline has been adapted to "Probably the best beer in the world".

-Carlsberg was featured in the film Ice Cold in Alex (not, however, in the book on which the film was based) as the lager the main cast get to drink after driving across the desert.
-Lines from the film gave rise to one of Carlsberg's best known advertising slogans in the UK: "worth waiting for".

 Carlsberg has been criticised for breaking their own code of conduct for alcohol advertisement in Malawi.

 In 2011, "That calls for a Carlsberg" was introduced as the new Carlsberg tagline and has appeared in various television adverts since.
 The new-look marketing campaign was rolled out across 140 markets and included a new 30-second TV ad called 'Spaceman'.
 The company wants to boost sales in Asia and the Far East, but there were fears that 'probably' was too subtle as a tagline.